A pearly-white smile is a dream of every person.

 10. Dried Fruits

-Dried fruits are indeed a rich source of vitamins and minerals, but they can deteriorate your oral health.
+Dried fruits are a rich source of vitamins and minerals, but they can deteriorate your oral health.

 Dried fruits are high in sugar content and sticky in nature.
-The sugar content gives access to bacteria while the sticky nature causes it to cling to your teeth, which eventually also leads to bacterial infestation.
+The sugar content gives bacteria access, while the sticky nature causes it to cling to your teeth, which eventually also leads to bacterial infestation.
 However, it doesn’t mean that you completely stop consuming dried fruits.
 You can eat them and rinse your mouth thoroughly to get rid of any possible trace.

 11. Fruit Juices